ControlFlag: A Self-Supervised Idiosyncratic Pattern Detection System for Software Control Structures: Design

-\end{footnotesize} We observed that capturing such a precise structural form would later reduce the chances of matching a target pattern during the scanning phase.
-The higher-level abstraction (referred to as an L2\footnote{We use L1 and L2 terminology from the concept of caches in computer architecture.
-An item missing at L1 has a high chance of being at L2.} abstraction level), developed on top of an AST, drops the precision in the structural form by keeping the ASTs to a finite and small height by introducing a new tree node type (named \texttt{non\_terminal}) to represent a pruned tree.
-The higher-level tree for the aforementioned AST would then take the form: \begin{footnotesize}
+We observed that capturing such a precise structural form would later reduce the chances of matching a target pattern during the scanning phase.
+The higher-level abstraction level (referred to as an L2\footnote{We use L1 and L2 terminology from the concept of caches in computer architecture.
+An item missing at L1 has a chance of being present at L2.} abstraction level), developed on top of an AST, drops the precision in the structural form by keeping the ASTs to a finite and small height.
+For that purpose, it introduces a new tree node type (named \texttt{non\_terminal}) to represent pruned subtrees.
+The higher-level tree for the aforementioned AST would then take the form: